It is hard to describe the mole with peanut butter and chocolate recipe unless you’ve tasted it yourself.

 You should follow these tips if you want to make the perfect mole with peanut butter and chocolate recipe.

-• Use natural peanut butter: You shouldn’t use the sugary one as this recipe is about savory creaminess, not dessert.
+- Use natural peanut butter: You shouldn’t use the sugary one as this savory chocolate peanut butter mole is about savory creaminess, not dessert.

-• Dark chocolate is better: It will balance flavor better than milk chocolate.
+- Dark chocolate is better: It will balance flavor better than milk chocolate.
 And also, it will give depth.
+If you’re a fan of dark chocolate drinks, try making this Starbucks dark chocolate mocha at home.

-• Double the batch: This mole recipe can be stored or frozen easily.
+- Double the batch: This simple mole sauce recipe can be stored or frozen easily.
 So always make extra!

 Ingredient Substitutes: What If You’re Missing Something?